-A home designed to be energy efficient will fetch a higher price when you’re ready to sell it or rent it out.
-But you can also claim the $2,000 45L Energy-Efficient Home Tax Credit, a special financial incentive designed to encourage real-estate developers to invest in environmentally sustainable properties.
+A home that is energy efficient will fetch a higher price when you’re ready to sell it or rent it out.
+But you can also claim the $2,000 45L energy efficient home credit, a special financial incentive designed to encourage real-estate developers to invest in environmentally sustainable properties.

 An energy-efficient home will automatically lead to lower utility bills.
-According to estimates provided by the U.S. Department of Energy, the average American household can save up to 25 percent on utilities every year by upgrading their living space for greater energy efficiency.
-In real terms, they would be saving upwards of $2,200 per year.
+According to estimates provided by the U.S. Department of Energy, the average American household can save up to 25 percent on utilities annually by upgrading their living space for greater energy efficiency.
+In real terms, they would save upwards of $2,200 per year.

 Once installed and operational, these energy efficient upgrades will also make the house much more environmentally sustainable.

-Environmental sustainability is one of the most important social concerns of our time, with individuals, governments, and corporations doing everything in their power (and spending vast amounts of money) to reduce their carbon footprint whenever possible.
+Environmental sustainability is one of our most important social concerns, with individuals, governments, and corporations doing everything in their power (and spending vast amounts of money) to reduce their carbon footprint whenever possible.
 So energy savings and sustainability together are powerful selling points.

 What Is The 45L Tax Credit?